Top 10 Things To Do In Rome, Italy

 The Vatican is actually a country…the world’s smallest nation, Vatican City, with 550 citizens!
 This is where the Pope lives, the leader of the Catholic Church.

-There are so many famous buildings and works of art in Rome but one of my favorites is the ceiling inside the Sistine Chapel.
+There are so many famous buildings and works of art in Rome but one of our favorites is the ceiling inside the Sistine Chapel.
 It is HU-U-U-GE.
 It’s a painting bigger than a basketball court!

 It was hand-painted by the famous Italian artist Michelangelo.
 The ceiling has 366 figures and tells biblical stories.
 It took four years to paint and finished in 1541.
 That’s a long time to paint!